ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

 \section{Results}

 \begin{quote} \textit{``The user interface for A [ABScribe] made comparisons, easy storage and access of those variations much easier than B [Baseline].
 The fact that after you wrote a prompt, it instantly assigned a button to it that you could access later, was incredibly useful.
 It made it such that you could actually play with a more precise number of variations than I previously could and the fact that you could manually edit them and then again, quickly, have a way to play with the variation made it much more practical as a writing tool, there was a lot less physical effort involved to streamline that process.
-It was a wonderful, very smart way of dealing with the problem of clutter on the page.'' -- W1} \end{quote}
+It was a wonderful, very smart way of dealing with the problem of clutter on the page.
+Even absent the AI generation part of it's an excellent way of storing variations.}'' -- W1 \end{quote}

-The overall response to ABScribe, as exemplfied by by W1's comment and Figures \ref{tlx-boxplot}, \ref{likert-boxplot} and \ref{fig bar}, was positive, with a significant increase ($d=2.41, p < 0.001$) in the summed agreement levels on the efficacy of the revision process (RQ1), and a significant reduction ($d=1.20, p < 0.001$) in TLX rating for subjective task workload (RQ2) when compared to the Baseline interface.

-To gain deeper insights into the factors behind the reduction in task workload and the increase in user perceptions, we conducted a reflexive thematic analysis on the semi-structured user interviews. \textit{User perceptions on the revision process} groups findings relating to how the users perceived changes to the process and outcome of creating and managing variations as well as their interactions with the LLM. \textit{Subjective task workload} groups findings relating to the ease of specific tasks during the writing and revision process as well the ease of specific interactions with the interface to accomplish those tasks.
+The overall response to ABScribe, as exemplfied by by W1's comment and Figures \ref{tlx-boxplot}, \ref{likert-boxplot} and \ref{fig bar}, was positive, with a significant increase ($d = 2.41, p < 0.001$) in the summed agreement levels on the efficacy of the revision process (RQ1), and a significant reduction ($d = 1.20, p < 0.001$) in TLX rating for subjective task workload (RQ2) when compared to the Baseline interface.
+To gain deeper insights into the factors behind the reduction in task workload and the increase in user perceptions, we conducted a reflexive thematic analysis on the semi-structured user interviews. \textit{User perceptions on the revision process} (section \ref{rq-1-results}) groups findings relating to how the users perceived changes to the process and outcome of creating and managing variations as well as their interactions with the LLM. \textit{Subjective task workload} (section \ref{rq-2-results}) groups findings relating to the ease of specific tasks during the writing and revision process as well the ease of specific interactions with the interface to accomplish those tasks.